 Keep the soil moist during the first few weeks after sowing.

-basil sowing, how to sow basil, sowing aromatic herbs
+basil sowing, how to sow basil, sowing herbs

-Thinned-out tomato and basil seedlings in the vegetable garden
+Thinned sowings of tomatoes and basil in the vegetable garden

-If you don’t have a garden, sow basil seeds directly in planters or pots.
-Keep the pot warm indoors near a sunny window.
+If you don't have a garden, you can sow basil seeds directly in planters or pots.
+Keep the pot warm indoors by a sunny window.

 • Step 1: Add a 2-5 cm layer of clay pebbles

-• Step 2: Fill three-quarters of the pot with vegetable compost
+• Step 2: Fill three-quarters of the pot with good vegetable compost

-• Step 4: Press 2 seeds 3 mm deep with your finger, spaced about 2 cm apart across the pot
+• Step 4: Press 2 seeds 3 mm deep with your finger, spaced about 2 cm apart across the pot's surface

-• Step 6: Water lightly and keep moist until germination
+• Step 6: Water with a fine spray and keep moist during germination

-basil sowing, how to sow basil, sowing aromatic herbs
+basil sowing, how to sow basil, sowing herbs

-In summer, basil produces spikes of small white or purple flowers, which, once pollinated, develop into tiny seeds.
-Once the flower stems are completely dry, the seeds will detach easily: cut the stems and shake them upside down over newspaper or a clean cloth.
-Store them until the following spring for sowing.
+In summer, basil will produce spikes of small white or purple flowers, which, once pollinated, develop into tiny seeds.
+Once flower stems are completely dry, seeds will detach easily: cut the stems and shake them upside down over newspaper or a clean cloth.
+Store them until next spring for sowing.